pseusys/follow_the_drow/README.md

 1. In the DROW paper translation odometry data was not used while calculating scans - using it might improve performance.
 2. Add possibility for recording bag files (add configurations to launch file and `conf.env`, store bag files in `out` directory).
+3. DROW detector uses stored hyperparameters that produce the most accurate result - same can be applied to algorithmic detector, different sets of best hyperparameters can be saved and loaded for 1 and 2 lidars cases.
-3. The DROW dataset is very poorly annotated - it can be re-annotated (by and or algoritmically) in order to improve real world performance.
+4. The DROW dataset is very poorly annotated - it can be re-annotated (by and or algoritmically) in order to improve real world performance.
-4. The DROW detector neural network uses complicated "temporal cutouts" system in order to receive temporal data - it can be simplified (and probably improved) by using recurrent neural network.
+5. The DROW detector neural network uses complicated "temporal cutouts" system in order to receive temporal data - it can be simplified (and probably improved) by using recurrent neural network.
-5. The DROW detector neural network uses complicated "votes" system in order to calculate human positions - this can be simplified (and probably improved) by using a different neural network architecture:
+6. The DROW detector neural network uses complicated "votes" system in order to calculate human positions - this can be simplified (and probably improved) by using a different neural network architecture:

 Let `n` be the ray count.
 Then neural network input shape will be `n` floats - `n` distances for `n` laser measures (or `2n` for 2 lidars).
 The output shape will be `n` floats - each of them will be a **probability of the laser measurement to hit a person**.
 Then the output data will be converted to coordinates using laser data.

-## Roadmap

-1. Setup follow me behavior interop (topics, connections)
-2. Algorithmic detector parameter finetuning
-3. Write a report
-4. Fill in README gaps (`???`)